edge-cloud/www.edge-cloud.net/_posts/2019-07-18-aws-site-2-site-vpn-with-strongswan-frrouting.md

 ## FRRouting Setup

-[Cumulus Networks](https://cumulusnetworks.com/) has excellent instructions for [installing FRRouting](https://docs.cumulusnetworks.com/display/HOSTPACK/Installing+FRRouting+on+the+Host) and [configuring FRRouting](https://docs.cumulusnetworks.com/display/HOSTPACK/Configuring+FRRouting+on+the+Host) on a Linux Host.
-Just follow these instructions to setup the BGP routing instance on your EC2-based router.
+Follow the FFRouting [documentation](http://docs.frrouting.org/projects/dev-guide/en/latest/building-frr-for-ubuntu1804.html) for installing FFRouting on Ubuntu 18.04 or have a look at my [installation script](https://gist.github.com/chriselsen/a0aec32f615da8047fbd04e6afca305b).

-When configuring the **/etc/frr/daemons** file, ensure to enable the **bgpd** daemon.
+When configuring the */etc/frr/daemons* file, ensure to enable the *bgpd* daemon.

 You can now connect via the vtysh Modal CLI to the router process.